D-pad: History

+was developed by Ichiro Shirai and first used the 1982 Game & Watch handheld adaptation of the Donkey Kong arcade game.
+Unlike Palisek's earlier design, which was larger, centrally located on the device and used domed switches, Nintendo's version was smaller, positioned for the left thumb, and employed membrane switches that were easier to depress; this key innovation became the distinguishing feature of Nintendo's patented design.
+The compact design gained popularity on subsequent Game & Watch titles.
+The design later earned a Technology & Engineering Emmy Award.

+Initially created as a space-saving control method for handheld devices, Nintendo soon recognized the D-pad's potential for home consoles and made it the standard directional input for the highly successful Nintendo Entertainment System (first released in 1983 in Japan as the Famicom) under the name "+Control Pad".
+Part of Nintendo's rationale came from the durability of the D-pad and the expectation that controllers would be left on floors and crushed.
+Since then, nearly all major video game consoles have included some form of D-pad on their controllers.
+To avoid infringing on Nintendo's patent, most third-party manufacturers adopted variations, typically featuring a cross embedded within a circular base.

 In 1984, the Japanese company Epoch created a handheld game system called the Epoch Game Pocket Computer.
 It featured a D-pad, but it was not popular for its time and soon faded.
 Following the release of the Sega Mega Drive in 1988, Sega coined the term "D button" to describe the pad, using the term when describing the controllers for the Sega Genesis in instruction manuals and other literature.
 Arcade games, however, have largely continued using joysticks.

 Modern consoles, beginning with the Nintendo 64, provide both a D-pad and a compact thumb-operated analog stick; depending on the game, one type of control may be more appropriate than the other.
 In many cases with games that use a thumbstick, the D-pad is used as a set of extra buttons, all four usually centered on a kind of task, such as using items.
 Even without an analog stick, some software uses the D-pad's 8-directional capabilities to act as eight discrete buttons, not related to direction or on-screen movement at all.
 Jam Sessions for the Nintendo DS, for example, uses the D-pad to select music chords during play.

+Components

+D-pads vary in design but generally have a: